 Panels help you easily manage which entries go to which judges.
 You can configure as many panels as necessary for a given score set— you might typically have one panel per category.
 NB: It's highly recommended that you add yourself to any panel you create so that you can check your configuration progress.

-- Go to Judging > Panels
+- In the Manage workspace, go to Judging > Settings > Panels

 - Create a New panel